aiplanethub/beyondllm/examples/chat_with_ppt.md

-# Chat with your Powerpoint file
+# Chat with your Powerpoint file + Gradio Inference

 ## Import the required libraries